Skip to main content

 Self-Regulation: Manage your Responses

 We usually can’t control our emotions when they first surface.
 However, once we’re aware of them, we can manage our response to (i) determine how long those feelings last, and (ii) react in a way that’s appropriate for the situation.
-In our complete book summary, we take a closer look at the 3 common feelings that people struggle with—anger, anxiety and sadness—to understand each emotion and how to effectively manage or regulate them.
+In our complete Emotional Intelligence summary, we take a closer look at the 3 common feelings that people struggle with—anger, anxiety and sadness—to understand each emotion and how to effectively manage or regulate them.

 Self-Motivation: Channel your Emotions Productively